saytat/Notebooks/booklist.md

 Europe in Autumn by Dave Hutchinson

+Reading List for February:
+Paired Radings:
+1. Can't stop Won't Stop + Between the World and Me/
+2. Khowabnama + ??
+3. The War of the End of the World + The Pedagogy of the Opressed.

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.